|

 studied quite a bit of this history and did all kind of extra home

-work in finding out, I still havent asked all the questions
+work in order to find out, I still havent asked all the questions

 Death is a master from Germany, I might add, Repression